 The release of the first Tesla Powerwall 7 years ago shook the world of solar batteries.
-Are they still worthy of your investment in 2022?
+Are they still worthy of your investment?

 The Tesla Powerwall is a lithium-ion home battery that can store energy generated by your solar panels.
 You can charge the Powerwall with any electricity source and use it to save money on electricity bills or as a backup during a power outage.
 By coupling several Powerwalls, you can even build your own off-grid power system.
 Currently, you can purchase an updated Powerwall 2 model and the top-of-the-line Powerwall+ which comes with a built-in AC inverter.